 Encourage your members to join the Nutrition Challenge, a free 8-week online program designed to help participants increase their daily intake of fruits and vegetables.
 Participants can track their daily and weekly progress throughout the program.
 They also receive weekly tips to achieve their goals and how to prepare healthy recipes and snacks.
-It's easy, fun and free, so encourage your members to sign up at www.gethealthyclarkcounty.org.
+It's easy, fun and free!

+Encourage your members to sign up at: www.gethealthyclarkcounty.org/eat-better/nutrition-challenge